jxxcarlson/blockParser/README.md

 ## 6. Annotated String Arrays and Source Maps

-To make effective use of a markup language parser in a rich editor or IDE, one needs a way of relating lines of source text to nodes in the parse tree and *vice versa.*   To this end, use
+To make effective use of a markup language parser in an interactive editor or IDE, one needs a way of relating lines of source text to nodes in the parse tree and *vice versa.*   To this end, use